 But then there’s Charles Ives, the father of American style harmonic dissonance, and whose music was much more dissonant than that which was being developed in Europe at the time (Ives was unaware of those composers, in fact, and they of him).
 He supposedly did have perfect pitch, but his musical case is an interesting and unique one.
 He was trained by his father to do things such as play a song in two keys at once (he was also formally trained at Yale, but his father’s impression came first, chronologically and philosophically; so maybe Charles’ father, George Ives, is the real father of American dissonance…).
 This wasn’t purposeful atonality (lack of a key), this was two instances of diatonically proportioned music happening concurrently.
 His father wanted him to “stretch” his ears.
 Later, though, Ives would experiment with all sorts of complex harmonic structures with an aesthetic ideology that was more based on representing the constantly clashing sounds of the “real world” (including off-key singing) in his music than any kind of purely musical theory, and which included dissonance for its own pleasurable sake.

 I’ve been reading a lot about Ives lately and will stop here before I get carried away writing about him.

 And let’s not get started on John Cage, either, another very famous and important textbook composer of the 20th century who not only didn’t have perfect pitch, but it could be easily argued that he would not have been the important composer he was had he had the “gift.”

-The upshot is that Radiolab must be taken as an entertaining way to be introduced to complex topics, and that perfect pitch is a tool which, depending on one’s perspective, may or may not be a benefit or liability to musicians and music in general, but is most likely irrelevant either way in the grand scheme of musical innovation and progress.
+The upshot is that Radiolab must be taken as an entertaining way to be introduced to complex topics, and that perfect pitch is a tool which, depending on one’s perspective, may or may not be a benefit or liability to musicians and music in general, but is most likely irrelevant either way both in terms of one’s personal experience of music, and in the grand scheme of musical innovation and progress.